Nuclear SW – delivering £50 Billion of nuclear opportunities to the South West business community and workforce over the next decade.

 HotSW LEP is working hard to ensure that the catalyst of the first new nuclear build project in the UK for a generation at Hinkley Point C in Somerset, provides a lasting sustainable economic legacy for the HotSW area and beyond.

-The construction at Hinkley is estimated to cost £18billion, with a significant proportion of that investment potentially being spent within the UK and the South West.
+The current construction at Hinkley is estimated to cost £18billion, with a significant proportion of that investment potentially being spent within the UK and the South West.
 The LEP is not funding any of this cost, and the area is set to benefit from the employment, skills and supply chain opportunities that Europe’s largest project will bring.

 Nuclear South West is capitalising on the South West’s unparalleled strength and potential in the global nuclear industry; and generating transformational economic benefits to the UK and regional business community.
 The facts and figures are: